Starkscan

 1. export the same STARKSCAN_* variables used by REST and CLI

-2. let the AI client launch npx -y @starkscan/mcp@alpha
+2. let the AI client launch npx -y @starkscan/[email protected]

 3. install the CLI from the Agent CLI guide only when you want lower-level shell commands

-Use STARKSCAN_* for new beta clients.
-Legacy internal env names are accepted only as hidden compatibility aliases during the cutover. tools/list should expose 18 tools total: bootstrap guidance plus 17 route tools.
+Use STARKSCAN_* for new clients.
+Legacy internal env names are accepted only as hidden compatibility aliases during the cutover.
+Use untagged @starkscan/mcp for normal setup.
+Keep unattended MCP host configs pinned to exact @starkscan/[email protected] when reproducibility matters. tools/list should expose 18 tools total: bootstrap guidance, 16 read route tools, and the contract_write_payload unsigned write-payload builder.

 Environment